 Extended foreplay can help, and is loads of fun, but if you feel anxious or worried about how wet you are it can be a real buzz kill.
 It’s kind of like trying to get an erection on command, our bodies just don’t work that way.

-Here’s where a good lubricant can help.
+While the body’s natural lubricants and natural vaginal lubrication prevent vaginal dryness and increase women’s sexual pleasure, there’s nothing wrong with artificial lubricant to help with vaginal dryness.
+Here’s where a good artificial lubricant can help with vaginal dryness.
 It will reduce friction and take away any worry you have about how wet you are or how uncomfortable sex might be.
 It may even enhance sensations or create new ones for both you and your partner (sexy!).

 Why?
 Well, it might surprise you to find out that a lot goes into making a really good lubricant.

-This information is based on recommendations from the World Health Organisation and research conducted up to the date this blog was published.
+This information is based on recommendations from the World Health Organization and up-to-date research.
 But we need to note that most lubricant (and personal care product) studies are conducted either on animals or the skin cells on a person’s arm.
 And it goes without saying that the skin on your arm is a far cry from the tissue of your vagina and rectum.

 Many popular, over-the-counter lubricants contain ingredients that mess with your vagina’s happy environment.
 Changing the pH levels of your vagina and killing off good bacteria by introducing a less than awesome lube can put you at risk of developing a bacterial infection.
 And they’re as nasty as they sound.

-Ingredients like parabens, bulking agents, microbicides and preservatives, added flavours and warming gels, glycerin, glycols, grapefruit extract, petrochemicals and mineral oils, and chlorhexidine should all be avoided, why?
+Ingredients like parabens, bulking agents, microbicides and preservatives, added flavors and warming gels, glycerin, glycols, grapefruit extract, petrochemicals and mineral oils, and chlorhexidine should all be avoided, why?

 Parabens are preservatives and are similar to the female sex hormone, estrogen.
 It has been suggested that parabens may disrupt the endocrine system, and they have been detected in breast tumors.